-With each major community or local planning effort (e.g. Community Plans, CPIOs, Specific Plans, TNPs, and Zoning ordinances) balance the facilitation of new residential development, preservation of naturally affordable multi-family housing and the inclusion of affordable housing in new residential development.
-Use data collected through Program 51, Database for Evaluating Housing Need, to identify sections of the city where demographics do not align with housing stock, such as areas with large aging populations and lack of certain housing types.
-Make improvements to the local density bonus and TOC programs by providing more tailored land-use incentives and market-based affordable housing provisions to meet local needs, such as large family units, senior units, and evolving multi-generational living.
-Facilitate affordable housing development in existing Specific Plans that include such provisions, including Playa Vista, Central City West and Cornfield Arroyo Seco (CASP), various CPIOs, and TNPs.
-The Downtown Community Plan proposes a Community Benefits Program that provides a path for development projects to build larger buildings, in exchange for providing community benefits that prioritizes affordable housing, followed by a mix of other benefit types (see Program 65).
-Explore the feasibility of creating inclusionary requirements in the Warner Center Specific Plan, the Downtown Community Plan, and other areas identified in an inclusionary study where such a requirement can add value by complementing existing incentive programs and, the Affordable Housing Linkage Fee and result in more affordable housing overall.
+With each major community or local planning effort (e.g. Community Plans, CPIOs, Specific Plans, TNPs, ordinances) balance the facilitation of new residential development, preservation of naturally affordable multifamily housing and provisions for the inclusion of affordable housing in residential development.
+Consider other mechanisms that address impacts on the provision or retention of affordable housing units and various housing needs.
+Attempt to improve upon the state density bonus and TOC programs by providing more tailored landuse incentives and affordable housing provisions.
+Facilitate affordable housing development in existing Specific Plans that include such provisions, including Playa Vista, Central City West and Cornfield Arroyo Seco (CASP), various CPIOs, TNPs, etc. The Downtown Community Plan proposes a Community Benefits Program that provides a path for development projects to build larger buildings, in exchange for providing community benefits that prioritizes affordable housing, followed by a mix of other benefit types.
+Explore the feasibility of creating inclusionary requirements in Warner Center Specific Plan and other areas identified in an inclusionary study where such a requirement can add value by complementing existing incentive programs, the Affordable Housing Linkage Fee and result in more overall affordable housing.